Blackhawks’ by the Numbers: Patrick Kane, Robin Lehner Leading the Way

 - Jonathan Toews is credited with a team-high 32 takeaways.
 He also boasts the best faceoff percentage at 56.3%.

-- Interestingly, David Kampf isn’t too far behind Toews with a 52% success rate at the dot.
+- Interestingly, Kampf isn’t too far behind Toews with a 52% success rate at the dot.
 The fourth-liner likewise has five goals, which is a career-high for him through three seasons.

 Related – Blackhawks With 2 Big Wins & a Decade at the United Center